2021 Vascular Fellows Program

 Through industry grant funding, we are able to offer each qualified fellow a $1,000 reimbursement stipend to help offset travel and accommodations.
-We invite you to consider sending a fellow or trainee to this outstanding program and to attend the 2020 Annual Meeting of the VESS.
-The Vascular Fellows Program (Thursday, January 30th) is limited to 30 individuals and will be available on a first-come, first-served basis.
-Participating fellows will be asked to submit an interesting or challenging case for review and possible inclusion in the Case Presentation session.
+We invite you to consider sending a fellow or trainee to this outstanding program and to attend the 2021 Annual Meeting of the VESS.
+The Vascular Fellows Program (Thursday, January 21st) is limited to funding 30 individuals and will be available on a first-come, first-served basis.
+(Additional fellows are welcome to attend at their own expense) Participating fellows will be asked to submit an interesting or challenging case for review and possible inclusion in the Case Presentation session.

 Vascular Technology Forum – Open to All Attendees